leaen/lesson-three/slides/CLASS.md

 ### Template Tags

-- Thats where Django's template tags come in!
+- That's where Django's template tags come in!
 - Tags allow us to add logic to our templates
 - Tags are surrounded by `{%` and `%}`